CurlyWurly-1/STM8S103F3P6-development-board/README.md

 # Tips and tricks - Things you have to do
  - In your PC:
-   - Remember you have to download and install 4 things into your Win10 PC
+   - Remember you have to download and install 4 things into your Win10 PC - the URL links and videos above help you to do this
      - The COSMIC compiler is downloaded from the COSMIC website
      - The STVD software (IDE) is downloaded from the Microchip website.
      - The STVP software (it controls the "ST-Link V2") is downloaded from the Microchip website.